lguibr/pongo/README.md

     ```bash
     docker pull lguibr/pongo:latest
     ```
-2.  **Run the container:**
+2.  **Run the container (mapping port 8080):**
     ```bash
+    # Map host port 8080 to container port 8080
-    docker run -d -p 3001:3001 --name pongo-server lguibr/pongo:latest
+    docker run -d -p 8080:8080 --name pongo-server lguibr/pongo:latest
     ```
-    This runs the container in detached mode (`-d`) and maps port 3001.
-The frontend should be configured to connect to `ws://<your-docker-host-ip>:3001/subscribe`.
+    This runs the container in detached mode (`-d`) and maps port 8080.
+The frontend should be configured to connect to `ws://<your-docker-host-ip>:8080/subscribe`.

 ## 6. Testing